 Series A in 2011

-Cloud9 IDE is a cloud-based Integrated Development Environment (IDE) designed for web and mobile developers, facilitating collaboration among remote teams.
-It provides an online platform that supports various programming languages, including JavaScript, Node.js, HTML, CSS, PHP, Java, and Ruby.
-By enabling developers to start coding immediately in the cloud, Cloud9 IDE promotes efficient software development and real-time collaboration.
-Founded in 2010 and headquartered in San Francisco, the company has attracted a talented team of developers from Europe and California.
-Cloud9 IDE is privately held and supported by notable investors.
+Cloud9 IDE is a San Francisco-based company that provides a cloud-based Integrated Development Environment (IDE) designed for web and mobile developers.
+Founded in 2010, it offers a platform that supports multiple programming languages, including JavaScript, Node.js, HTML, CSS, PHP, Java, and Ruby, among others.
+The IDE facilitates real-time collaboration among remote development teams, allowing developers to start coding immediately in a shared environment.
+Cloud9 IDE aims to enhance the software development experience by leveraging the advantages of cloud computing.
+The company boasts a talented team of developers drawn from Europe and California, and it is privately held.

 Aptana